pranav0905bala/Robotic-Arm/README.md

 # 3-DOF Robotic Arm

 ## Overview
-This project involved designing and building a 3-degree-of-freedom robotic arm for basic object manipulation and motion control.
+This project involved designing and building a 3-degree-of-freedom robotic arm for pick-and-place purposes.
 The system combines mechanical design, embedded systems, and real-time control for multi-axis movement.

 ## Problem Statement
 Designing a robotic arm requires coordination between mechanical structure, actuator control, and embedded system programming.
 The goal was to create a functional robotic prototype capable of smooth and controlled motion.